 This is a series to further explain the articles of “A Conservative Christian Declaration.”

 We deny that God desires or is pleased by innovation in matters of faith.
-We deny that silence from God’s Word on the circumstances of worship renders them amoral, or their implementation a matter of indifference.
+We deny that silence from God’s Word on the circumstances of worship renders them amoral, or their mode of implementation a matter of indifference.

-The foundation of the Christian church is found in the teachings of the Lord Jesus Christ (Matt 17:1–8; 28:18).
-Jesus owns the church (1 Cor 3:11, 23).
-He designated his apostles and prophets to be those men who spoke to his followers his words as revealed by the Holy Spirit (Matt 28:19; Acts 1:21–22; 1 Cor 2:10, 13).
-Today, since these men are no longer living, Christians regard the writings of these men, canonized in the New Testament, as the authoritative teaching of Christ himself (Matt 10:40; John 13:13–15, 20; Acts 1:2; 1 Cor 15:3; 1 Thess 2:13).
-In this sense, the apostles and prophets serve as the foundation of the church (Eph 2:19–22; Eph 4:11–16; 1 Cor 12:28; cf. Matt 16:18; Rev 21:14).
-On this ground, Paul told believers to hold fast to the apostolic tradition (1 Cor 11:2; 2 Thess 2:15; 1 Cor 15:1–3), for this tradition is from Christ himself.
-Paul commanded the Corinthian church, “Be imitators of me, as I am of Christ” (1 Cor 11:1).
-This doctrinal foundation, given to Christ’s apostles, is the “good deposit” of apostolic teaching that Timothy was to guard (1 Tim 6:20; cf. 2 Tim 1:14; Jude 20).
-Although apostles were not perfect (see, e.g., Gal 2:11–14), disobedience to an apostle’s commands was (and is) the essence of apostasy (2 Thess 3:14–15).
+The Christian church is founded upon the teachings of the Lord Jesus Christ (Matt.
+17:1–8; 28:18).
+Jesus has purchased the church with his own blood, and he owns it absolutely (Acts 20:28; 1 Cor.
+3:11, 23).
+He gave himself for it that he might present it to himself, holy and without blemish (Eph.
+5:27).
+He appointed his apostles and prophets to speak his words to his followers as he revealed them by his Holy Spirit (Matt.
+28:19; Acts 1:21–22; 1 Cor.
+2:10, 13).
+Since the apostles and prophets are no longer living, Christians esteem their writings, canonized in the New Testament, as the authoritative teaching of Christ himself (Matt.
+10:40; John 13:13–15, 20; Acts 1:2; 1 Cor.
+15:3; 1 Thess.
+2:13).
+Since they communicated the word of Christ, the apostles and prophets serve as the foundation of the church (Eph.
+2:19–22; Eph.
+4:11–16; 1 Cor.
+12:28; cf. Matt.
+16:18; Rev. 21:14).
+Their teachings are fully authoritative, as from Christ himself.
+Consequently, Paul told believers to hold fast to the apostolic tradition (1 Cor.
+11:2; 2 Thess.
+2:15; 1 Cor.
+15:1–3), for this tradition comes from Christ.
+Paul further commanded the Corinthian church, “Be imitators of me, as I am of Christ” (1 Cor.
+11:1).
+This doctrinal foundation, given to Christ’s apostles, is the “good deposit” of apostolic teaching that Timothy was to guard (1 Tim.
+6:20; cf. 2 Tim.
+1:14; Jude 20).
+Although apostles could commit personal errors (Gal.
+2:11–14), disobedience to an apostle’s commands—i.e., disobedience to apostolic Scripture—constitutes disobedience to Christ himself (2 Thess.
+3:14–15).

-Third, prayer is both commanded and practiced (Acts 1:14, 24; 2:42; 3:1; 4::31; 6:4; 12:5; 13:3; 16:25; 20:36; etc.; 1 Cor 11:4–5; 14:15–16; Eph 6:18; Phil 4:6; Col 4:2; 1 Thess 5:17; James 5:13; etc.).
-One way that the church prayed was by singing to God (1 Cor 14:15).
-Once again, Christ’s churches are specifically commanded to sing (Col 3:16; Eph 5:17–20; James 5:13; cf. 1 Cor 14:26).
-Sometimes the early church accompanied its prayer with fasting (Acts 13:1-3; 14:23; cf. Matt 9:15).
+Public prayer was both commanded and practiced (Acts 1:14, 24; 2:42; 3:1; 4:31; 6:4; 12:5; 13:3; 16:25; 20:36; etc.; 1 Cor.
+11:4–5; 14:15–16; Eph.
+6:18; Phil.
+4:6; Col. 4:2; 1 Thess.
+5:17; James 5:13; etc.).
+One way that the church prayed was by singing to God (1 Cor.
+14:15).
+Furthermore, the apostolic churches were specifically commanded to sing (Col. 3:16; Eph.
+5:17–20; James 5:13; cf. 1 Cor.
+14:26).
+We regard both prayer and singing as necessary elements of corporate worship.